The-Hacker-Recipes/The-Hacker-Recipes/ad/movement/kerberos/forged-tickets/sapphire.md

 {% endtabs %}

 {% hint style="warning" %}
-In 2021, Microsoft issued a patch ([KB5008380](https://support.microsoft.com/en-gb/topic/kb5008380-authentication-updates-cve-2021-42287-9dafac11-e0d0-4cb8-959a-143bd0201041)) for [CVE-2021-42287](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-42287) (see [Broken link](broken-reference "mention")).
+In 2021, Microsoft issued a patch ([KB5008380](https://support.microsoft.com/en-gb/topic/kb5008380-authentication-updates-cve-2021-42287-9dafac11-e0d0-4cb8-959a-143bd0201041)) for [CVE-2021-42287](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-42287) (see [samaccountname-spoofing.md](../samaccountname-spoofing.md)).
 The patch is explained a bit more in [this blogpost](https://blog.netwrix.com/2022/01/10/pacrequestorenforcement-and-kerberos-authentication/).
 When the patch entered its enforcement phase (Oct.
 11th 2022), it made the Sapphire Ticket attack harder to conduct.

 The patch introduced two new structures inside a TGT's PAC: "Requestor" (`PAC_REQUESTOR`) and "Attributes" (`PAC_ATTRIBUTES_INFO`).
 Those structures are now required in TGTs for all up-to-date environments after the patch enforcement phase, and a `KDC_ERR_TGT_REVOKED` error is raised if a TGT is used without them.